Due South: Production

 Filming was mostly done in Toronto, Ontario, which was used as a stand-in for Chicago.
 In many episodes a Toronto Transit Commission bus can be seen in the background.
 In others, prominent city landmarks such as the CN Tower and the Union Station can be glimpsed.
 Part of the series was shot in Banff National Park, Alberta.

 Media

 Books

 Due South: The Official Companion by Geoff Tibballs was published in May 1998 containing basic information on the series and cast and brief episodes synopses up to the end of the third season.
 Another illustrated companion, Due South: The Official Guide by John A. Macdonald was published in December 1998.
 It contains some interviews with the characters and bios of the cast.

-Four paperback novelizations by Tom McGregor were published in the UK; these were:
+Four paperback novelizations by Graeme Grant writing as "Tom McGregor" were published in the UK; these were: